 - Use words wherever possible rather than numbers

-- If you’re planning to update your content often (make it evergreen content), avoid using a year in the URL
+- If you’re planning to update your content often (making it evergreen), avoid using a year in the URL

-Any time you’re writing content for your site, and you refer to something that you’ve covered elsewhere (say, in another blog post), make sure you link to it!
-Not only does this help users find their way around your site in the best way possible, but it also helps Google find all your site pages and navigate your site.
+Whenever you’re writing content for your site and refer to something you’ve covered elsewhere (say, in another blog post), link to it!
+This help users find their way around your site in the best way possible.
+It also helps Google find all your site pages.

-Contextual links to your own pages can also help show Google crawlers what the most important content is on your site.
-If you have a couple of content pieces that are linked to over and over again from several of your pages, they’re clearly very important.
+Contextual links also help Google crawlers identify the most important content on your site.
+If you have a couple of content pieces linked to several of your pages, you’re indicating their level of importance.

-However, be careful not to use unnatural-sounding anchor text just to appease search engines.
-Make it flow into your natural writing.
-If you’re familiar with writing for SEO, this should be a cinch.
+But be careful not to use unnatural-sounding anchor text just to appease search engines.
+Your anchor text should flow into your natural writing.

-Improve your on-page optimization with seo-friendly blog posts, website copy, and landing page copy from ClearVoice.
-Talk to a content specialist about getting expert writers who specialize in your industry to create engaging, optimized content today.
+You can enhance your on-page optimization with SEO-friendly blog posts, website copy, and landing page copy from ClearVoice.
+Talk to a content specialist about getting expert writers specializing in your industry to create engaging, optimized content today.